foxhsx/tinify-webp/README.md

-# tinify-webp
+# tinify-img

 English | [中文](https://github.com/foxhsx/tinify-webp/blob/main/README_ZH.md)

-CLI tool for compressing images and converting to WebP format using Tinify.
+CLI tool for compressing images and converting to WebP\PNG\JPEG format using Tinify.

 ## Description

-tinify-webp is a command-line tool that helps you optimize and convert images to WebP format using the Tinify API.
+tinify-img is a command-line tool that helps you optimize and convert images to WebP\PNG\JPEG format using the Tinify API.
 It supports batch processing of images and provides efficient compression while maintaining high visual quality.

 ## Features